 Chapter Four of the Briefing outlines options available for balancing the budget, including raising additional revenue through a variety of sources.

 A number of these are outwith those proposals which directly affect local government service provision and impact directly on local communities, however, NILGA strongly recommends that the Department develops substantive engagement with councils in relation to:

 - Larger than planned increase of the Regional Rate: council rate setting decisions, which are finalised on the 15th February each year, will be disproportionately and detrimentally affected by any significant proposed change to the Regional Rate, as councils attempt to minimise impacts on their local residents.
-Discussion with councils and an appropriate lead in time to this kind of change is required. - New Controlled Parking Zones: Since councils are now responsible for most off-street car parks, NILGA requests that the responsible department recognises the need to engage with councils and take their views on board, well before any change to charging policy which may have an impact on town centre economies. - Increased NIHE rents: Increases to rents may have unintended knock on consequences that could have local impacts on councils.
+Discussion with councils and an appropriate lead in time to this kind of change is required. - Consideration should also be given to how new innovative co-investment models, such as City Deals for example, can help increase the regional rate and the potential to ring fence some of the rate increase to facilitate the financing for city deals and growth plans. - New Controlled Parking Zones: Since councils are now responsible for most off-street car parks, NILGA requests that the responsible department recognises the need to engage with councils and take their views on board, well before any change to charging policy which may have an impact on town centre economies. - Increased NIHE rents: Increases to rents may have unintended knock on consequences that could have local impacts on councils.
 Any proposed changes should be discussed with the NI Housing Council and NILGA. - Concessionary Fares: NILGA asserts that change to policy in relation to concessionary fares may have the effect of increasing the isolation of older people, particularly in rural areas, and that removal of concessions is hitting one of the more vulnerable sections of society.
 NILGA completely understands the "living within our means requires budgets to be reduced in some regrettable cases" approach.
 However, any reductions, as per 2.3, page 5, that reductions should be made based on the value and impact of spending.
 NILGA opposes the 'top slicing' of budgets, as it takes no account of the value and impact of different spending programmes. - Community Care Services: NILGA asserts that change to policy in relation to Community Care Services may have the effect of increasing the isolation of vulnerable sections of society, particularly in rural areas.
 NILGA completely understands the "living within our means requires budgets to be reduced in some regrettable cases" approach.
 However, any reductions, as per 2.3, page 5, that reductions should be made based on the value and impact of spending.
-NILGA opposes the 'top slicing' of budgets, as it takes no account of the value and impact of different spending programmes. - Review of Rating Policies: council rate setting decisions, which are finalised on the 15th February each year, will be disproportionately and detrimentally affected by any significant proposed change to non-domestic rate, as councils attempt to minimise impacts on their local businesses.
+NILGA opposes the 'top slicing' of budgets, as it takes no account of the value and impact of different spending programmes.

+• Review of Rating Policies: council rate setting decisions, which are finalised on the 15th February each year, will be disproportionately and detrimentally affected by any significant proposed change to non-domestic rate, as councils attempt to minimise impacts on their local businesses.
 Discussions with councils and an appropriate lead in time is required for this kind of change.
+NILGA would recommend that any proposals around removing rates relief are considered alongside small business support as does the potential for rates free zones.